 If you previously swore off tonic water, cringing at that almost medicinal quinine taste, now is your time!
 There’s an array of quality craft tonics on the market with subtle flavors.
 We are partial to Fever-Tree’s “Naturally Light” reduced-calorie tonic and Q Tonic Water.

 Even though breakfast-friendly OJ is America’s top-selling juice (by a landslide!), the classic Screwdriver is rarely mentioned alongside Bloody Marys, Mimosas, and other brunch favorites.
 It’s a shame, really, because vodka and orange juice blend quite well, with sweet, tangy citrus offset by an almost imperceptible bite of booze.

 Half & Half Spindrift

 The bubbly Arnold Palmer from sparkling water purveyor Spindrift is an excellent complement to vodka, especially if you pour it over ice and garnish with a lemon wedge.
 The results are bright and breezy, the perfect late-afternoon or happy-hour sipper.
-The only thing keeping this from ranking higher on our list is availability — Half & Half is sold on Amazon and in chains like Target, but it’s a pretty specific item, and you might not have it lying around when the mood for a vodka cocktail strikes.
+Half & Half is sold on Amazon and in chains like Target, but it’s a pretty specific item, and you might not have it lying around when the mood for a vodka cocktail strikes.